Administrative divisions of Virginia

 The administrative divisions of Virginia are the areas into which the Commonwealth of Virginia, a U.S. state, is divided for political and administrative purposes.
 Some are local governments; others are not.
 However, all local governments (counties, independent cities, and incorporated towns) are political subdivisions of the state.

-According to the 2002 Census of Governments, Virginia ranked 43rd among the 50 states in the number of local governments, with 521 as of June 2002.
+According to the 2022 Census of Governments, Virginia ranked 44th among the 50 states with the lowest number of local governments, with 522 total combined local government entities.

 Counties

 Virginia has 95 counties, covering all of the territory not within the independent cities.
 Under Virginia law, counties may be chartered, although most are not.
 Their populations vary widely; in 2022 estimated populations ranged from 2,301 for Highland County to 1,138,331 for Fairfax County.

 Since Virginia has no civil townships, and since incorporated towns cover such a small area of the state, the county is the de facto local government for much of the state, from rural areas to densely populated unincorporated communities such as Tysons Corner.
 In fact, Arlington County, while geographically small and entirely urbanized, is completely unincorporated, making the county board the sole governing body in the entire county.